Selaginella P. Beauv.

 Selaginella kraussiana, S. uncinata, and S. willdenowii are considered significant weeds in several countries.

-Small to medium fern-like clubmoss.
-Non spore-producing generation (gametophyte) is dominant, formed of evergreen, creeping to climbing stems.
+Small to medium, fern-like.
+Spore-producing generation (sporophyte) is dominant, formed of evergreen, creeping to climbing stems.
 Stem is pinnately branched, angular with parallel grooves, glabrous; rhizophores present, basal spinelike protuberances may be present.
 Leaves arranged in 2 median and 2 lateral rows, delicate, papery, iridescent blue green.
 Median leaves ovate-lanceolate, transparent to green; apex acuminate; base auriculate; margin entire or dentate.
 Lateral leaves ovate to oblong; apex acute to rounded; base typically auriculate; margin entire or dentate.
 Spore-producing generation (sporophyte) emersed.

 moist areas along lakes, streams, rivers, and spring runs, under shrubs, in moist woods and hammocks